-The PMS serves as yardstick to measure indicators of Municipal Manager, Directors and senior managers in order to perform on those indicators as stipulated in performance agreements.
-The council had adopted PMS Policy Framework but labour (unions) disapprove this idea they proposed rather PMS be implemented to every employee and that was not possible as the municipality will not have the capacity and resource to implement in such way and this was putted on hold.
-The review PMS Framework for 2020/21 had to delete the senior manager position for further engagement with labour.
+The PMS serves as yardstick to measure indicators of Municipal Manager and Senior Managers in order to perform on those indicators as stipulated in performance agreements.
+The council had adopted PMS Policy Framework but labour (unions) disapproved this idea they proposed rather PMS be implemented to every employee and that was not possible as the municipality will not have the capacity and resource to implement in such way and this was put on hold.
+The reviewed PMS Framework for 2020/21 had to delete the senior manager position for further engagement with labour.